Dasharo/docs/docs/osf-trivia-list/dasharo.md

 favor AMD, but we can't do anything without a partner who can sponsor the development effort.
 We are on the market of open-source firmware vendors, not hardware vendors.

+## Can you port Dasharo to my mainboard?

+There are other versions of the same questions:

+* Dasharo supports mainboard X and I have mainboard Y (or X').
+Can you teach me how to port Dasharo to my mainboard?
+* Can you help me port Dasahro to my mainboard?

+**TL;DR: No, we can't.**

+The answer to that question requires understanding of many aspects of open-source firmware business, which we learned over the years.
+Key point is that we can't help to port arbitrary targets.
+Hardware have to be carefully selected to bring most benefits to open-source firmware community and improve sustainability of the ecosystem.
+Random hardware porting lead to unmaintainable stack of platforms which no one adapts in scale, what does not lead to market change.

+Dasharo Team tries to select platforms with long term availability potential.

+Because we are fully responsible for hardware that we enable in open-source firmware ecosystem our releases have to pass Dasharo Certification criteria.
+Whole effort is relatively expensive and in most cases not feasible for enabling one platform.
+That's why in most cases our customers are OEM/ODM, angel investors, or commuinities which want to enable reasonable quantities of hardware (>200pcs).

 [coreboot-scope]: https://doc.coreboot.org/#scope-of-the-coreboot-project
 [dtsos]: https://github.com/Dasharo/dasharo-issues/issues?q=is%3Aissue+is%3Aopen+label%3ADasharoToolsSuite